seojuncha/arm-assembly-tutorial/04_store-to-memory/README.md

-# Topic: Store to Memory
+# Chapter 4 - Store to Memory

 In this chapter, we learn how to store and load data between registers and memory using ARM’s `str` and `ldr` instructions.
 We also explore how C variable assignments are translated into assembly, and how stack memory grows and shrinks during function calls.